A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 • Lack of adequate contact resistance

 This is where grounding studies come to the rescue.
-They can be designed to keep touch voltages and steps within safe limits.
+They can be designed to keep touch voltages and step voltages within safe limits.
 Moreover, through a ground study, you can design time savings as well as material cost savings.
-This can be done by determining the conductor’s minimum size, and the number of ground rods needed o keep the potential value under the IEEE limit.
+This can be done by determining the conductor’s minimum size and the number of ground rods needed to keep the potential value under the IEEE standard limit.

 Steps Taken During Grounding Study